 - Use a colon when introducing a quotation after an independent clause.
-The quotation must also be an independent clause. - Example: The newly homeless endured awful living conditions: "In larger cities, the homeless congregated in abandoned lots and constructed makeshift 'homes' of scrap wood" (Hayes). - Use a colon when introducing a list. - Example: The men were all sent to do the following forestry work: digging ditches, building reservoirs, and planting trees. - Use a colon between two independent clauses when the second clause provides more detail about or emphasizes the first clause. - Example: In addition to losing jobs, many Americans also lacked any savings to use during such an emergency: millions of people lost their entire life savings when banks collapsed (Hayes).
+The quotation must also be an independent clause. - Example: Once I jumped off, I managed to speak the line I'd rehearsed in my head all those times: "That's one small step for a man, one giant leap for mankind." - Use a colon when introducing a list. - Example: For the trip we needed different kinds of equipment: life support packs, helmets, and layers of special clothing under our space suits. - Use a colon between two independent clauses when the second clause provides more detail about or emphasizes the first clause. - Example: We didn't have time to celebrate, because we had a mission to accomplish: we had to collect and report on samples of the moon's surface.

-Further reference: The Purdue University Online Writing Lab (OWL): http://owl.english.purdue.edu (search terms: semi-colons and colons).
+Further reference: The Purdue University Online Writing Lab (OWL): http://owl.english.purdue.edu (search terms: semicolons and colons).